bioinformatics-core-shared-training/nextflow_september_2021/part_1.md

 can run Nextflow without having to specify the absolute or relative path to this file.

-## Background for example workflow - cancer genome rearrangement and junction-spanning read identification
+## Background for the example workflow - cancer genome rearrangement and junction-spanning read identification

-The Rosenfeld lab are interested in monitoring the progression of cancers and recurrence following treatment by analysing the circulating DNA within blood samples taken from patients and detecting the presence of mutations that were previously identified from whole genome sequencing of the primary tumour.
+The Rosenfeld lab are interested in monitoring the progression of cancers and recurrence oc cancer following treatment by analysing the circulating DNA within blood samples taken from patients.
+The aim is to detect the presence of mutations specific to the patient's disease that were previously identified with whole genome sequencing of the patient's primary tumour following the initial diagnosis.

 Genome rearrangement is a common characteristic of many cancers and one approach the group have been exploring is to identify translocations from a structural variant analysis of the primary tumour whole genome sequencing data and then apply a targeted amplicon-based sequencing approach to identify DNA fragments within blood samples that span the rearrangement breakpoint.
-A breakpoint is the junction between two genomic regions following a rearrangement.
-This may be between two regions that are from different chromosomes or from two parts of the same chromosome that are not expected to be joined in this way given the reference genome and sequencing data taken a from a normal/control sample from that patient.
+A breakpoint is the junction between two genomic regions following a rearrangement within the genome.
+This may be between two regions that are from different chromosomes or from two parts of the same chromosome that are not expected to be joined in this way given the reference genome and sequencing data taken a from a non-cancerous control sample from that patient.

-The Rosenfeld group have designed PCR primers for rearrangements that are uniquely found in the tumour for a given patient within a cohort that will amplify junction-spanning DNA sequence for subsequent sequencing and analysis.
+The Rosenfeld group have designed PCR primers for rearrangements that are uniquely found in the tumour for a given patient within a cohort and that will amplify junction-spanning DNA sequences for subsequent sequencing and analysis.
 The extent to which these junction-spanning reads are identified within the sequencing libraries gives an indication of the progression or recurrence of the disease.

-An R script was written to support this analysis that searches for 20 bases either side of the junction within read sequences using a fuzzy pattern matching algorithms that allow for mismatches.
-The details of this script are not especially important for this workflow but this script was designed to work on relatively small amounts of data generated from this targeted sequencing approach.
+An R script was written to support this analysis.
+It searches sequence reads for 20 bases either side of the junction using a fuzzy pattern matching algorithm that allows for mismatches.
+The details of this script are not especially important for this training session but it should be noted that the script was designed to work on relatively small amounts of data generated from a targeted sequencing approach.

-A subsequent request to the Bioinformatics Core was to run the same string matching script on some larger datasets from untargeted whole genome sequencing of some patient blood samples.
-This requires significant computational resources as the fuzzy pattern matching algorithm is too slow to be run over very large numbers of sequence reads.
-Fortunately, the sequencing data were already aligned and the task could be made more manageable by first extracting the subset of reads that have soft-clipped alignments.
-The reasoning here is that junction-spanning reads will not align across their entire length to the reference genome and so will have clipped alignments and possibly supplementary alignments.
-The workflow that was created extracts the soft-clipped reads from the input BAM file(s) where a sufficient portion of a read that has been clipped, then splits the resulting FASTQ file into chunks to parallelize the pattern matching.
+Subsequent requests were made to run the R script on larger datasets from untargeted whole genome sequencing of several patient blood samples.
+This required significant computational resources as the fuzzy pattern matching algorithm is relatively slow compared with the algorithms used by alignment tools such as BWA.
+Fortunately, the sequencing data were already aligned and the task was made more manageable by first extracting the subset of reads that have soft-clipped alignments.
+The reasoning here is that junction-spanning reads will not map to the reference genome across their entire length and so will result in clipped alignments and possibly supplementary alignments.

+The workflow that was created uses these BAM files as inputs and extracts the soft-clipped reads in which a sufficient portion of the read has been clipped.
+It then then splits the resulting FASTQ files into chunks to parallelize the pattern matching.

 ### Junction detection script and test data